etschmidt/boredroomnews/contact.md

 **Submissions:**

-Send either ten [10] headlines or one [1] story of at least 500 words to [mailto:submissions@boredroomnews.com]
+Send either ten [10] headlines or one [1] story of at least 500 words to <mailto:submissions@boredroomnews.com>

-_Submissions must be sent in by 6pm EST Sunay night to be included in that week's issue.
+_Submissions must be sent by 6pm EST Sunday night to be included in that week's issue.
 All submissions are property of Boredroom News_

 **Other:**